FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/security_control/certificate_blacklist.md

 ## Effective area

 - CA blacklist has evident influence in P2P node connection in network level and AMOP function by **invalidation**;
-- CA blacklist has potential influence in consens and syncing in ledger level by **interfering message/data transfer**.
+- CA blacklist has potential influence in consensus and syncing in ledger level by **interfering message/data transfer**.

 ## Config format